 “We’ve been silenced, essentially,” the Printz quoted one student as saying.
 “People have been trying to post about it on social media, and The Office of Greek Life has contacted people saying, ‘We strongly suggest that you take this down, as there may be disciplinary actions if you don’t.’
 Women are scared that they may receive a fine or be kicked out of Greek life.”

-A source confirmed to Deep South Daily that the messages existence, but that they were sent “indirectly from Greek Life” – not directly from the Office of Greek Life itself.
+A source confirmed to Deep South Voice that the messages existence, but that they were sent “indirectly from Greek Life” – not directly from the Office of Greek Life itself.

 The student quoted in the report alleged that women were held against their will at the party, and that multiple women experienced symptoms akin to those of date rape drugs.
 While some went to the hospital, she said, others did not.